PaulPauls/Tensorflow-Neuroevolution/README.md

 * [ ] Reimplement YANA, renaming it 'TopologyEvolvingWeightTraining' (TEWT) algorithm, by adjusting NEAT to evolve/train weights via Tensorflow backpropagation.

+* [ ] Implement Version of DirectEncoding where the DirectEncodingModel is implemented without the resource-costly initialization of a TF Model and TF Layer when the trainable parameter is set to False, as the benefits of TF Model and TF Layer creation are largely absent int this case.
+Instead utilize simple Models and layers, which only perform the Matrix multiplication, bias addition and activation function via tensorflow or numpy.

 * [ ] Reimplement Weight Training option to the XOR environment, differentiating between the two environments' eval funtions via constructor parameter.
 Earlier implementation discarded due to architecture overhaul.

 * [ ] Implement more extensive tests and extensively bug test environment.
 Integrate tests with checks-API.